-What will we see with Tenants, Landlords and Banks during the pandemic ?
+What will we see with Tenants, Landlords and Banks during the Pandemic ?

 As we start our third month of quarantine and social distancing, the jobless and unemployment rate continues to rise.
-Currently our country is seeing its highest unemployment numbers since the Great Depression.
+Currently, our country is seeing its highest unemployment numbers since the Great Depression.
 People have no income, they haven’t received their unemployment checks, their stimulus checks and they cannot pay their bills.
 People are lining up at Food Banks in record numbers as disruptions in the food supply chain continue.
 Stores like Costco are beginning to ration supplies such as meat as the country prepares for many unknowns as the summer approaches.

 If you don’t pay your rent, you will be forced to pay it once the moratorium ends.
 You could then be evicted from your home or your business.
 If you can pay your rent for your residence or your business, you should pay it so it will alleviate problems in the long run.

-If you can’t meet your monthly obligations, instead of ignoring them, contact your landlord let them know the situation you are in and see what you can work out.
+If you can’t meet your monthly obligations, instead of ignoring them, contact your landlord, let them know the situation you are in, and see what you can work out.
 This way you’re not faced with major rent obligations when the crisis ends.

-The federal governments CARES Act provides a temporary moratorium on evictions for most residents of federally subsidized apartments, including those supported by HUD, USDA or Treasury (Low Income Housing Tax Credit developments) as well a moratorium on filings for evictions for renters in homes covered by federally-backed (FHA, Fannie Mae, and Freddie Mac) mortgages for 120 days after enactment.
+The Federal Governments CARES Act provides a temporary moratorium on evictions for most residents of federally subsidized apartments, including those supported by HUD, USDA or Treasury (Low Income Housing Tax Credit developments) as well a moratorium on filings for evictions for renters in homes covered by federally-backed (FHA, Fannie Mae, and Freddie Mac) mortgages for 120 days after enactment.
 Again it’s not rent relief.

 I believe that communication between landlords and the banks is the best option going forward.
 Banks that play hardball with their lenders are not seeing the forest between the trees.
-Threats of foreclosure for nonpayment of their financial obligations when landlords are not receiving rent from their tenants is not only immoral and unconscionable, but is creating unneeded duress on landlords.
+Threats of foreclosure for nonpayment of their financial obligations when landlords are not receiving rent from their tenants is not only immoral and unconscionable but is creating unneeded duress on landlords.
 When the banks threaten these legal actions they are hollow at best.

-The reason the threats are hollow is because at the writing of this blog most court systems are closed for all but emergency hearings.
+The reason the threats are hollow is that at the writing of this blog most court systems are closed for all but emergency hearings.
 Foreclosing on a landlord is certainly not an emergency.
 Additionally, banks have a duty to their communities to ensure that the domino effect does not take place.
 Do banks really want to be in the property business?
 The responsibility of landlords and bankers has always been defined.
 If we learned anything from the 2008/2009 market crash, it’s that with all of the banks saber-rattling, they really don’t want the property business.
 They just want to get paid.
 Banks are in the money business and the landlords are in the real estate business.

 There is also a very altruistic practical issue for the domino financial effects that are occurring.
 The Florida Governor’s Executive Order assures no further action will take place for the next 45 days on any mortgage foreclosures around the state, including those covered by the nationwide moratorium.
 The Florida order does not remove the obligation to make mortgage and rent payments.
-In addition to freezing foreclosure actions, the Florida measure also blocks the evictions of Florida renters for nonpayment of rent in the case of residential renters who have been harmed by the new corona virus outbreak.
-It appears legislators are trying to take action, but without a compressive approach from the Federal Government it won’t work.
+In addition to freezing foreclosure actions, the Florida measure also blocks the evictions of Florida renters for nonpayment of rent in the case of residential renters who have been harmed by the new coronavirus outbreak.
+It appears legislators are trying to take action, but without a compressive approach from the federal government, it won’t work.

 Banks will be screaming, “Judge the landlord didn’t pay its mortgage” and the landlord will say “Judge, it’s not that I didn’t want to pay, my tenants needed help and the same way I worked with my tenants I thought my bank would work with me”.
 The Judges I have had the honor of practicing in front of have always balanced the equities involved before making a legal decision.
-Under the circumstances outlined banks would have a hard time taking a property away from a landlord even though they may be “legally” able to do so.
+Under the circumstances, outlined banks would have a hard time taking property away from a landlord even though they may be “legally” able to do so.